adaobin/adaobin.github.io/README.md

 ### Work with Penguins

 I started learning how to use R by working with Pamlmer Penguins data set.
 We ran an analysis using a small subset of 44 penguins.
+Here, I'll go through some fundamental R functions that will help you learn how to utilize the language.
 If you are interested, you can see my analysis [here](https://adaobin.github.io/BiostatisticsAnalysis/PenguinAnalysis.html)

 ### Work with Lemurs
 This project is similar to the Penguins dataset but it is a lot larger including about 41,305 Lemurs.
+It involves similar functions as the Penguins dataset.
+This project's completion allowed for a more comprehensive understanding of R..
 If you are interested, you can see my analysis [here](https://adaobin.github.io/BiostatisticsAnalysis/Lemurs.html)

 ### Replication Origin Work
-This project involves an intorduction to some bioinformatics work.
+This project involves an introduction to some bioinformatics work.
 Here we will be working with a random set of nucleotides.
 Within this project, I've based my research on a randomly generated genome.
+I introduce numerous functions in this project to help with the outcome of locating the replication origin..
 If you are interested, you can see my analysis [here](https://adaobin.github.io/BIO4ST1_Group2/Replication_Adaobi_Nwankwo.html)